-A loosely Christian version of White Fragility, Good White Racist repetitiously explains the depth to which good white racists will go to defend and distract from the behavior that threatens black lives.
+A loosely Christian version of White Fragility, Good White Racist, repetitiously explains the depth to which good white racists will go to defend and distract from the behavior that threatens black lives.

 Some of the positive elements of Good White Racist are:

-Some negative elements include:
+Some harmful elements include:

 - Repeated oversimplification of issues enabled by misleading attributions as “evidence” that whites are racist, like:

-- cops who shoot blacks do so because they’re racist, full stop;
+- Cops who shoot blacks do so because they’re racist, full stop.

-- An unclarified paradox: Connelly says that whites must be less racist and must do that work themselves – they shouldn’t rely on people of color (racial experts) to educate them.
+- An unclarified paradox: Connelly says that whites must be less racist and do that work themselves – they shouldn’t rely on people of color (racial experts) to educate them.
 But from her perspective, most white racists lack awareness of their racism.
 Are whites supposed to do that from other well-meaning, racially misguided whites?

 Antiracism ‘work’ consists of a performative talk that mimics action instead of doing the actual work of eradicating the remnants of real racial discrimination where it exists.
 Like most antiracism, this book is a program by white people for white people.
 The desire is to advance from stain to purity – appeasing and cleansing their consciences from the shame of racial unrighteousness.